archanmishra/laptop/README.md

 * The Silver Searcher for finding things in files
 * Tmux for saving project state and switching between projects
 * Watch for periodically executing a program and displaying the output
-* Apps - Google Chrome, Sequel Pro, Iterm, TunnelBlick, Sublime Text, etc
+* Apps - Google Chrome, Sequel Pro, Iterm, Sublime Text, etc
 * IDEs - Intellij IDEA
 * Phabricator for code reviews